ippontech/blog-usa/posts/sync-two-s3-buckets-using-cdk-and-a-lambda-layer-containing-the-aws-cli.md

         rule.add_target(targets_.LambdaFunction(fn))
 ```

-Since we need to have a source bucket that has files, I decided to use the [official COVID-19 Data Lake](https://registry.opendata.aws/aws-covid19-lake/) and the folder `static-datasets` as an example.
-CDK will take care of uploading the folder using `BucketDeployment` so the source bucket is not empty.
+I decided to use the [official COVID-19 Data Lake](https://registry.opendata.aws/aws-covid19-lake/) and the folder `static-datasets` for the source bucket.
+CDK will take care of uploading the data folder to the source bucket using `BucketDeployment`.

 ## Testing